streamx-com/streamx-ingestion-client-php/.github/pull_request_template.md

 ## 🛠 Changes being made

-Here give description of the changes you've made in this pull request focusing on what is added or changed.
+Here, you should describe the changes you've made in this pull request.
+Please focus on what is added or changed.

 For example: